rjkr007/civic-makers-climate-change-visualization/README.md

 v14.15.1
 ```

-7. Navigate to clients folder and run npm install
+7. To start up the client service, navigate to `client/` folder and run npm install

 ```
 cd client
 npm install
 ```
-8. run npm start (while in clients folder)
+run npm start (while in clients folder)

 ```
 npm start
 ```

-9. In another terminal, navigate to the server folder and install express and nodemon
+8. To start up the test api service, open up another terminal, then navigate to the `server/` folder and install express and nodemon:

 ```
 # go to the project directory